All Episodes

 And it headed south.

-It's just now hitting um areas in the swamps in the kind of the southeast portion of the state, kind of um east of New Orleans is where it's ended up.
+It's just now hitting areas in the swamps in the kind of the southeast portion of the state, kind of east of New Orleans, is where it's ended up.

-But take and draw a line from that, you know, that corner of Mississippi, just right above Baton Rouge, all the way down to New Orleans, and it went right through that area at least ten, maybe fifteen miles wide is what I think I I would guess.
+But they can draw a line from that, you know, that corner of Mississippi, just right above Baton Rouge, all the way down to New Orleans, and it went right through that area, at least 10, maybe 15 miles wide, is what I think I would guess.

 I mean, have things started to recede?

-Um, you would hear, well, the fly you know, you hear on the news from you know, the the floodwater's gone down in in Denham Springs.
+You know, you would hear, well, the fly, you know, you hear on the news from, you know, the floodwater has gone down in Denham Springs.

-Well, all that means is it went up to the city south of it.
+Well, all that means is it went up to the cities south of it.

 And so, you know, it goes down, but it doesn't mean it's going away.